I use my Mac for almost every purpose a laptop can do out there. I watch movies on it, listen to music, and even talk to Siri just for fun.

-Go to the left-hand side of the program’s interface and find Browser Cleanup.
+Go to the left-hand side of the program’s interface and find Privacy.
 Click this option.

 Once you are in Browser Cleanup, click Scan to start scanning the Mac device for browsers.
 The results will show a list of browsers you may wish to clean up.